PDC-support/comp-link-lib/PITCHME.md

 ### The four steps of compilation with GCC
 - Preprocessing: Inserts contents of header files.
 Removes comments
 - Compilation: Converts the preprocessed code to assembly code.
-The completion is a complex process that proceed in multiple steps.
+The compilation is a complex process that proceed in multiple steps.
 - Assembly: Converts assembly code to machine code object files
 - Linking: Connects object files and libraries to executable code